tarmolov/git-hooks-js/README.md

 Run in the root of your project.
 ```
 npm install git-hooks --save-dev
-mkdir .githooks
 ```
+Then create any hook in `.githooks` directory.
 See example of a hook in [.githooks](https://github.com/tarmolov/git-hooks-js/tree/master/.githooks) directory.